UKCloud/documentation/articles/openshift/oshift-how-restrict-access-to-openshift-routes-by-ip-address.md

     oc annotate route <route_name> haproxy.router.openshift.io/ip_whitelist-

-## Known Issues
+## Known issues

 As of OpenShift version 4.4+, pod DNS lookups will return the internal IP of a route rather than the public IP.
 This means traffic will not leave the cluster for pod to route communication.
 For a whitelisted route to accept traffic from a pod in the same cluster, you must whitelist the internal cluster subnet rather than the cluster's egress IP.
-The following screenshots show a lookup from a local client machine and from inside a pod, demonstrating the difference in resolution:
+The following examples show a lookup from a local client machine and from inside a pod, demonstrating the difference in resolution:

 **DNS lookup on local machine:**